In the second series of our GDPR Blog posts, we look at the Internal Impacts of GDPR for Organisations

 Processing of data needs to be justified and proportional.
 Justifying lawful data processing can be done by ensuring the data is processed under the following rationale:

-- Requirement for the performance of a contract the data subject is a party,
+- The requirement for the performance of a contract the data subject is a party,

 - A legal obligation